The following sources will provide places to get a background of your area:

 A collection of current volumes of the statistical abstracts of many foreign countries containing statistics on a broad range of subjects.
-Current editions are shelved by country name in the DSS collection in the Trustee's Reading Room of Firestone Library.
+Current editions are shelved by country name in the DSS collection (Firestone Library - A Floor).
 Select countries make their statistical yearbooks available online.
 Coverage varies.
 For older editions consult the Catalog or the microfiche collection on A Floor of Firestone.
 For a select list of countries, recent yearbooks are contained in Statistical Abstracts of the World (ProQuest).
 Tables are available in Excel format and have been converted to English.
 Also see the tab for historical compilations.

 Governmental and intergovernmental homepages are another means of obtaining recent data on countries.
 Finding data below the national level is usually difficult at best if not impossible.
 Many nations provide online versions of their most recent statistical yearbooks which may provide subnational statistics.
 Also see the National Statistical Offices and Central Banks Web Archive.

 OECD Territorial Reviews provide peer reviews of policy in particular urban areas, rural areas, and regions.
 The reviews systematically look at the economic context and policies of the area and make a series of recommendations for further fostering further economic development.

 The OECD Regional Database provides comparable statistics and indicators on about 2,000 regions in 30 countries.
 Encompasses yearly time series for around 40 indicators of demography, economic accounts, labor market, social and innovation themes in the OECD member countries and other economies.
 Also contains access to the OECD Metropolitan Areas that provides a set of economic, environmental, social and demographic estimated indicators on the 281 OECD metropolitan areas (functional urban areas with 500,000 or more inhabitants).